Author

 Read more about Incentive Plans & Bonus Structures

 Remember, back at the beginning of this article, we mentioned that there are ‘fringe’ benefits you can offer your Estimators as incentives beyond money?
 Much like our previous article about Project Managers, here are some of the most common ‘extras’ that can be given to reward Estimators.
-These rewards can also be used in lieu of the financial bonus for Estimators that successfully assembled complete pricing, but the company was not awarded the project (they were outbid or the project was cancelled).
+These rewards can also be used in lieu of the financial bonus for Estimators that successfully assembled complete pricing, but the company was not awarded the project (they were outbid or the project was canceled).

 We hope this article provides you with some ideas for your own incentive programs, and shows you how to create a structure that rewards Estimators for both their performance and supporting the goals of the company.
 We also welcome your feedback and suggestions for other ways you’ve found to incentivize your Estimators!
-Leave a comment below, or email us with your ideas so we can share with our readers!
+Leave a comment below, or email us with your ideas so we can share them with our readers!

 If you're ready to start working on your business, let's talk!